aws/deep-learning-containers/.github/PULL_REQUEST_TEMPLATE.md

 ### Tests run

 **NOTE: By default, docker builds are disabled.
 In order to build your container, please update dlc_developer_config.toml and specify the framework to build in "build_frameworks"**
-- [ ] I have run builds/tests on commit <COPY COMMIT ID> for my changes.
+- [ ] I have run builds/tests on commit <INSERT COMMIT ID> for my changes.

 **NOTE: If you are creating a PR for a new framework version, please ensure success of the standard, rc, and efa sagemaker remote tests by updating the dlc_developer_config.toml file:**